D04: The Role of a Lietime

 GLUTEN LOVER: Just a sack of gluten?

-DERF: A lot of requests here.
+DERF: Lotta requests here.

-GLUTEN HATER: Yeah.
+GLUTEN HATER: Yeah!

-CREW MEMBER IN A HURRY: I need you to chew my food and spit it in my mouth.
+CREW MEMBER IN A HURRY: I need you to chew my food and spit it in my mouth!

 DERF: Thank you, folks.
-We appreciate all of your dietary requests. but like all Crafty tables, we'll ignore them completely and serve you dusty nuts.
+We appreciate all of your dietary requests.
+But, like all Crafty tables, we'll ignore them completely and serve you dusty nuts.

 HEAD WRITER: Think!
 Think, you idiot.
-Think!
+Think! [bangs the desk]

 GOOD_E: Oh, wow.
 Everybody here looks nervous and sad.

 WRITER 3: Okay, okay, okay, okay.
-But, but, but, but.
+But, but, but, but!
 What if, what if…

 WRITER 4: Uh-huh, uh-huh?
 Yeah?

-WRITER 3: … the florist and the architect are long-lost twins?
+WRITER 3: …the florist and the architect are long-lost twins?

-SHAE: That's a terrible idea.
+WRITER 5: That's a terrible idea.

-WRITER 3: No, please, please, please don't throw me out.
-No, please, please.
+WRITER 3: No, please, please—please don't throw me out!
+No, please, please!

-[sound of writer 3 being defenestrated]
+[sound of the writer being defenestrated, yelling as they fall]

 SHAE: GOOD_E, do you see what's happening here?